Valeriy-Lednikov/LILC/README.md

 Once declared, the value of a constant cannot be changed.

-> Attempting to reassign a constant results in an error.
+> Attempting to reassign a constant has no effect.
+The value of the constant remains unchanged.

 ---